 You have only 10 days after a DUI arrest to request a DMV hearing to contest your license suspension.
 Don't wait.

-I don't spread thin across practice areas.
-Every case gets the attention of an attorney who does this work every day, in courts I know inside and out.
+Not one practice area among many.
+Every case gets the attention of an attorney who does this work every day, in the courts where it will be decided.

 Complete representation for first-time and repeat DUI charges in San Diego Superior Court — all divisions.
 From arraignment through resolution, including evidence analysis, plea negotiations, and DMV hearing advocacy to protect your license.